Vinayak2002/Poisoning_Attacks_in_FL/README.md

 # What have we done?
 We have simulated FL for Digit Recognintion Model using python language and recorded the impact on results.

-Made with : heart at IIIT NAYA RAIPUR
+Made with :heart at IIIT NAYA RAIPUR